 What should you look for in a Botox practitioner?

-If you are interested in having Botox or any other injectable treatment, regardless of where you go, the most important thing to look for is a medically qualified and experienced practitioner who has the relevant insurance.
-While Botox is a safe treatment when done by a medically qualified aesthetician, in the wrong hands, it can lead to serious issues - so always do your research.
+If you are interested in having Botox or any other injectable treatment, regardless of where you go, the most important thing to look for is a medically qualified and experienced practitioner who has the relevant insurance and who carries out a thorough consultation.
+While Botox is a safe treatment when done by a medically qualified practitioner, in the wrong hands, it can lead to serious issues - so always do your research.
 Also, it’s a great idea to look at before and after photos and reviews to make sure you get a good understanding of what the practitioner is capable of achieving and whether they get the type of results you are looking for.

 Botox is a registered trademark